Resident as Teacher

 All residents will give presentations as part of our core conference curriculum: PGY2s present an interactive case presentation on the topic of their choice, and a PGY3 presents grand rounds each month.
 You will also do a community presentation at the local YMCA or other civic group on a relevant medical topic targeted at a lay audience.
 If you are a resident who is particularly interested in teaching, you will also be given additional teaching opportunities in PGY3, including giving mini-didactic lectures to the third-year students on common family medicine topics, and also can have fourth-year student(s) work with you in your continuity clinic at the family medicine center, if desired.

-We also nw have a team-based learning and noon conference which is resident-driven.
+We also now have a team-based learning and noon conference which is resident-driven.
+In addition, we sponsor a mentoring program with Johnson C. Smith University undergraduate students interested in health careers.